Shaga-Matula/pgcipp4/.github/ISSUE_TEMPLATE/user-story--.md

 ---

-As a "role" I want "capability"  so the "received benefit"
+As a "role" I want "capability"  so that I "received benefit"

 ## Estimation of Effort :
 TBD